 We are a group of interested First Church members who wished to explore Buddhist teachings and meditation.
 We focus on a study of the Buddhist teachings of the three major traditions, Theravada, Zen and Tibetan, as presented by leading western teachers.
 Learn More

-The Book Discussion Group meets once a month to discuss a chosen book.
+The Book Discussion Group meets once a month on second Sundays from 1:00-3:00 p.m.
 This group has no “membership” requirement.
 We welcome readers at all or any discussion!
 Learn More

 First Church Book Sales occur in the Common Room each Sunday during Coffee Hour after church.
 Excellent books on liberal religious and non-religious subjects are for sale as a service to our members and friends.
 Learn More